 Windows To Our Children has been used by counselors and psychologist since its publication in 1978.
 It includes examples of therapy sessions with children and adolescents and offers a wealth of examples of the use of therapeutic techniques such as expression through art, clay, poetry, story telling, the sand tray, music and puppets with Gestalt Therapy theory, practice and technique as the underlying framework.

 A major section, "Specific Problem Behaviors", explores aggression, anger, the hyperactive child, the withdrawn child, fears, specific stress, conditions, traumatic experiences, physical symptoms, autism, guilt, and self-esteem.

 This book crosses cultural boundaries.
-It has been translated into thirteen languages and the original English version has been used extensively in South Africa, Great Britain, Australia, New Zealand and Canada.
+It has been translated into fourteen languages and the original English version has been used extensively in South Africa, Great Britain, Australia, New Zealand and Canada.

 This book can be a window to the child within you as well as to the children you are with.

 Hidden Treasure is a follow up to Oaklander’s best selling book, Windows To Our Children.
 It contains material that she has developed over the last 27 years.

 The book provides an approach to working with children and adolescents that involves a variety of creative, projective and expressive techniques with Gestalt Therapy, theory, philosophy and practice as the underlying framework.
 The focus is to provide the child with a means for expressing his or her innermost feelings, to foster self-awareness and self-discovery, to enhance self-esteem, and in general, to promote emotional growth.
 The approach is applicable to a wide variety of ages as well as settings as individual work, family work, and group settings.

 This book will interest child and adolescent psychotherapists, psychologists, social workers, counselors, interns, school personnel, as well as graduate-level students.
 Parents of young children may also find it helpful.
 This book has been translated into six languages in addition to English.